X Trianguli Australis

-It is a cool star, with estimates of its surface temperature ranging from 2,200 to 2,700 Kelvin.
-A giant star, its diameter is 400 times that of the sun, and if placed at the center of the Solar System would stretch out to 30% further than Mars' orbit.
-Its absolute magnitude is −2.0.
+It is a cool star, with of a surface effective temperature of 2650 K, yet luminous, emitting 13,000 times the luminosity of the Sun.
+Its angular diameter was measured at 13.82×10^-3 arcseconds, which at its distance give a diameter 540 times that of the Sun.
+If placed at the center of the Solar System, it would stretch out farther than Mars' orbit.
+Its absolute magnitude is −1.97.